 retain copies of completed documentation required by this section.

-Upon receipt of the CDS referral from the managed care organization (MCO) service coordinator, the FMSA completes the initial employer orientation with the member, legally authorized representative (LAR) or designated representative (DR) (if one is appointed) in the member's residence.
-The FMSA provides an overview of the CDS option, including the rules and requirements of applicable government agencies, and the roles of the employer and the FMSA.
+Upon receipt of the CDS referral from the managed care organization (MCO) service coordinator, the FMSA completes the initial CDS employer orientation with the member, LAR or DR, if applicable, in the member's residence or setting of the member’s or LAR’s choosing.
+The FMSA provides an overview of the CDS option, including the rules and requirements of applicable government agencies, and the roles of the CDS employer and the FMSA.

 During the initial face-to-face orientation, the FMSA must also: